overflowwebdesigns/midAmMailer/README.md

 - Scrapes the USGA scoring page for Ronald Kelton's current score and holes completed
 - Sends SMS notifications to Verizon phone numbers when score changes
-- Runs continuously with hourly checks
+- Runs continuously with 10-minute checks
 - Containerized for easy deployment on CapRover

 ## Prerequisites